 Preferably, all questions and discussion about the course material should occur during class time, including questions and discussion about the exams, so that all students benefit from the discussion.
-The first part of each class has been explicitly set as a question and answer period, although students are encouraged to ask questions at any time during the class.
+The first part of each class has been explicitly set as a period for questions and answers, although students are encouraged to ask questions and raise issues for discussion at any time during the class.
 This dialogue is especially important as we meet only once a week.
-In addition, students are encouraged to post questions and commentary to the class email list: psyc2030n@uleth.ca, both to provoke discussion, and to receive clarification (if needed) from the instructor and the TAs for the course; doing so will most often result in a prompt and considered response.
-Grades and generous supplementary materials will be made available via Moodle https://moodle.uleth.ca, so be sure to familiarize yourself with the system.